24 Fu4 復

-Commentary on the image: The sternness and cruelty of repeating Fu (return), (but which) signifies no calamity (or fault).
+Commentary on the image: Repeating Fu (return) is stern and cruel, yet it signifies no calamity (or fault).

 Line 3 always puts goodness in its heart; even though the returning process is stern and cruel, no calamity or fault will befall it.